Universal Credit (Application, Advice and Assistance) Bill

 Overview

-This bill aims to improve the Universal Credit system in the UK by speeding up the application process, offering more payment choices, prioritizing applications from terminally ill individuals, and clarifying who can assist claimants with their applications.
+This bill aims to improve the Universal Credit system in the UK by streamlining the application process, offering more payment options, and providing better support for claimants, particularly those with terminal illnesses.
+It also clarifies who can assist claimants with their applications.

 Description